codekiddy2/Visual-Studio-gtkmm/readme/path.md

 PATH setup is done in:
 * Control Panel\All Control Panel Items\System > Advanced system settings> advanced > Environment variables > System variables > Path

->Here is what needs to be added to path:
+>Here is what should be added to path to avoid possible project misconfigurations:

 	D:\Github\install\nasm;
 	D:\Github\install\BoostBuild;